Children with hearing loss can have better communication, language and learning skills by the time they start school when:

-- early intervention support.
+- their family/caregivers can access early intervention support.

 Hearing test results are displayed on a graph called an audiogram.
 The results show what your child can hear and help the audiologist decide whether your child needs amplification.